ajkessel/ereader/README.md

 This will install eReader into your existing install of KOReader (KOReader will not be replaced, you can continue to use it if you want).
 The deploy script adds a shortcut to launch eReader using [NickleMenu](https://github.com/pgaskin/NickelMenu) on Kobo or [KUAL](https://www.mobileread.com/forums/showthread.php?t=203326) on Kindle.

+eReader has been tested on Kindle and Kobo.
+If you own another device (Pocketbook, reMarkable, Boox etc) please file an issue requesting support! eReader should work fine once installed, but we need help testing and improving the install process on such devices.

-## Installing KOReader on Kobo
+## Installing KOReader

+## On Kobo
 Follow [these instructions](https://github.com/koreader/koreader/wiki/Installation-on-Kobo-devices) to install KOReader on Kobo (using either the semi-automated method or manually installing KFMon and KOReader).

 ### On Kindle
 To install KOReader on Kindle, you need a jailbroken Kindle.
 Follow [this guide](https://kindlemodding.org/jailbreaking/) to jailbreak your Kindle.
 Once you have jailbroken your Kindle, follow [these instructions](https://github.com/koreader/koreader/wiki/Installation-on-Kindle-devices) to install KOReader.

-### On Pocketbook/reMarkable/Boox etc

-Please file an issue requesting support if you own an e-ink device besides a Kobo or Kindle!
-It is likely that eReader will work fine once installed, but we need help testing and improving the install process on such devices.

 ## Features